-The only permissible disclosures of electronic PHI are between covered groups for treatment, payment or insurance purposes.
-All other disclosures mean that the patient must to be notified in advance and for written authorization to be obtained before ePHI is shared.
+The only permissible disclosures of electronic PHI are between covered entities for treatment, payment, or insurance purposes.
+All other disclosures written authorization from the subject of the disclosure in advance of ePHI being shared.

-HIPAA allocates patients the right to download copies of their PHI held by HIPAA-covered entities, which must be supplied within 30 days from the date of the request.
-Texas HB300 requires access to EHRs to be supplied in half that time, with a maximum time frame for honoring the request within 15 days of the receipt of a written request.
+HIPAA allocates patients the right to request copies of PHI held by HIPAA-covered entities, which must be supplied within 30 days from the date of the request.
+Texas HB300 requires access to medical records to be provided in half that time, with a maximum time frame for honoring the request being 15 days.

-When a covered group lacks the capability to supply copies of EHRs in electronic format, an alternative format can be implemented, or paper copies can be provided if the patient agrees beforehand.
+When a covered entity lacks the capability to supply copies of a patient´s medical records in electronic format, an alternative format can be implemented, or paper copies can be provided if the patient agrees beforehand.

 Texas HB300 and HIPAA: Enforcement of Compliance

-The Texas attorney general is given the authorization to sanction civil monetary penalties against any person or body for non-compliance with any aspect of the legislation.
+The Texas Attorney General has the authority to sanction civil monetary penalties against any person or body for non-compliance with any aspect of the legislation.
 Furthermore, if continued noncompliance is discovered, the state attorney general can have a state license taken away.

 Unauthorized Disclosures of ePHI: Civil and Criminal Penalties